Gallions Reach, Newham and Greenwich

 The Galyons were a 14th-century family who owned property on the shoreline.
 Gallions Point, at the entrance to the King George V Dock, is nine nautical miles below London Bridge.

 In 1878 Gallions Reach was the scene of the Thames’ worst ever disaster, when the Princess Alice pleasure steamer sank with the loss of more than 600 lives.

 Gallions Reach DLR station is located to the north-west of its predecessor, Gallions, a ship-to-rail transfer point on the Port of London Authority’s railway.
 Gallions had opened in 1880, but closed with the branch line in 1940.

-Shown in the photograph above† and marked with a big pink pin on the map below, the grade II* listed Gallions Hotel was built between 1881 and 1883 for the Peninsular and Oriental Steam Navigation Company, to accommodate travellers who were halting overnight.
+Shown in the photograph above* and marked with a big pink pin on the map below (just beyond the left edge on small screens), the grade II* listed Gallions Hotel was built between 1881 and 1883 for the Peninsular and Oriental Steam Navigation Company, to accommodate travellers who were halting overnight.
 Rudyard Kipling stayed at the hotel when he was setting off for India, and the author mentions the place in his novel The Light that Failed (1890): “Is it Tilbury and a tender, or Gallions and the docks?”